HL7/fhir-registry-protocols-ig/input/pagecontent/technology_environment.md

 #### EHR Systems

 Comprehensive Hospital EHR solutions may include the capabilities of the other systems listed above, or may be integrated with other systems but not have direct access to all data available to the other systems.
 Even when those capabilities are available in the comprehensive EHR solution, other solutions may still be chosen by the facility for a variety of reasons (features, cost, legacy, etc.).

+#### Clinical Data Repository
+A Clinical Data Repository may be used by a facility as a master source of data collecting information from multiple systems including the EHR and departmental systems.

 #### Departmental Systems